ckopec-dev/Stem-Cheatsheets/Electronics.md

 - Short circuit: an umwanted conductive bridge.
 - Resistance (R): how tightly materials hold onto electrons.
 Measured in ohms
 - Volt (V): measure of voltage.
 1V will push 1A through 1 ohm of resistance
 - Voltage (E): measure of pressure pushing the electrons.
 Voltage refers to a difference in electrical potential between two parts of a circuit.
+Voltage = ohms * amps.
 - Watt (W): measure of power, P = EI

+## Tools

+### Using a multimeter

+- Voltage is measured relatively, between two points in a circuit.
+Use the multimeter like a stethoscope.
+Set to volts.
+- Current measures the flow in a circuit - i.e. it must past through the meter.
+Set to milliamps.

+## Components

+### LEDs

+- Longer wire is for the positive voltage
+- Voltage difference between wires must not exceed manufacturer limit
+- The current between wires must not exceed manufacturer limit

+### Potentiometers

+- Typically look like knobs
+- Used to vary resistance

-### Decoding resistors
+### Resistors

+- Create a resistance in electron flow, like stepping on a water hose
-Convert 1st and 2nd stripe by color value, then add color zeroes.
+- Convert 1st and 2nd stripe by color value, then add color zeroes

 | Color | Value |
 | - | - |